 Yes it's not a standards-compliant http(s) proxy so you can't just use yours.
 I chose the cheapest (free) way to get a somewhat reliable IP-rotating proxy.

 pytest.
 It needs a pytaku.conf.json as well.

-# nodejs is used by cloudscraper to bypass Cloudflare sudo apt install nodejs python3-pip python3-apsw pip3 install --user pytaku # now make sure ~/.local/bin is in your $PATH so pytaku commands are usable pytaku-generate-config > pytaku.conf.json # fill stuff as needed # run migration script once pytaku-migrate # run 2 processes: pytaku -w 7 # production web server - args are passed as-is to gunicorn pytaku-scheduler # scheduled tasks e.g. update titles # don't forget to setup your proxy, same as in development: # https://git.sr.ht/~nhanb/gae-proxy # upgrades: pip3 install --user --upgrade pytaku pytaku-migrate # then restart `pytaku` & `pytaku-scheduler` processes
+sudo apt install python3-pip python3-apsw pip3 install --user pytaku # now make sure ~/.local/bin is in your $PATH so pytaku commands are usable pytaku-generate-config > pytaku.conf.json # fill stuff as needed # run migration script once pytaku-migrate # run 2 processes: pytaku -w 7 # production web server - args are passed as-is to gunicorn pytaku-scheduler # scheduled tasks e.g. update titles # don't forget to setup your proxy, same as in development: # https://git.sr.ht/~nhanb/gae-proxy # upgrades: pip3 install --user --upgrade pytaku pytaku-migrate # then restart `pytaku` & `pytaku-scheduler` processes

 If you're exposing your instance to the internet, I don't have to remind you to properly set up a firewall and a TLS-terminating reverse proxy e.g. nginx/caddy, right?

-Alternatively, just setup tailscale and let them worry about access control and end-to-end encryption for you.
+Alternatively, just setup a personal tailscale network and let them worry about access control and end-to-end encryption for you.

 Copyright (C) 2021 Bùi Thành Nhân